 - We have created a unique itinerary that avoids too many hard climbs and has an immensely varied route full of cultural interest. - We include time at a festival and a walk to Taktsang Monastery for the complete Bhutan experience. - For two nights in Bhutan we include a stay in a traditional family farmhouse.
 These homestays are government approved and give a real sense of life in rural Bhutan. - Your tour will be led by a professional, English-speaking guide, with extensive cycling experience.
-They will be delighted to share their expert knowledge of the history, culture and nature of their home country. - In Kathmandu you stay at a 4\ hotel with a pool and have a half day sightseeing tour of many of the city's major sights. - We have been pioneering holidays in Bhutan for over 30 years.
+They will be delighted to share their expert knowledge of the history, culture and nature of their home country. - In Kathmandu you stay at a 4 hotel with a pool and have a half day sightseeing tour of many of the city's major sights. - We have been pioneering holidays in Bhutan for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and cycled part of this route in 2018.
 If you have any questions then please give Steve a call on 10453 844400. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group experience and helps reduce the negative aspects often associated with larger groups. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group experience and helps reduce the negative aspects often associated with larger groups. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.